Black American history gets 500-year rewind in PBS series

-LOS ANGELES (Reuters) - A new U.S. television documentary series reaches back 500 years to demonstrate how America’s black history contained some unsettling nuances and uncomfortable truths from the start.
+LOS ANGELES, Oct 21 (Reuters) - A new U.S. television documentary series reaches back 500 years to demonstrate how America’s black history contained some unsettling nuances and uncomfortable truths from the start.

 The six-part series, “The African Americans: Many Rivers to Cross,” which premieres on PBS on Tuesday, opens with Juan Garrido, a free black man who was among the Spanish conquistadors who arrived in Florida in 1513.
 He is followed by the first known slave, named Esteban, 13 years later.